 Juice of 2 lemons, 2 cups sugar, yolks of 3 eggs, 4 tablespoons flour, piece of butter.
 Stir all together with a little cold water.
 Add 3 cups boiling water and bring to a boil.
+(See Rebecca's Tip.)

 Remove from stove and put in baked crusts.
 This will make 2 pies.
-(See hint.)

-Beat the whites of the eggs to a stiff froth.
-Add sugar and spread on top of pies.
+Then, beat the whites of the 3 eggs to a stiff froth.
+Add sugar and spread meringue on top of pies.

 1/2 cup sifted cake flour, 1-1/4 cups sugar, 1 cup boiling water, 1 to 3 cups milk, 3 egg yolks beaten with 1 egg white, 1/2 tablespoon butter, 2 lemons (1/4 cup juice), grated rind 1 lemon, 1 baked 9-inch pie shell.
-Meringue: 4 tablespoons sugar, 1/4 teaspoon salt, 2 egg whites stiffly beaten.

-Pour small amount of mixture over egg yolks, stirring vigorously.
-Return to double boiler, and continue cooking until mixture drops in thick sheets from spoon.
+Pour small amount of mixture over beaten egg yolks and egg white, stirring vigorously.
+Add egg mixture to double boiler, and continue cooking until mixture drops in thick sheets from spoon.
 Add butter, lemon juice, and rind.
-Cool and pour into pie shell.
+Cool and pour into baked pie shell.

-Fold sugar and salt in egg whites.
+4 tablespoons sugar, 1/4 teaspoon salt, 2 egg whites stiffly beaten.
+Fold sugar and salt in beaten egg whites.
 Pile lightly on filling.
-Bake in slow oven (300°F) 12 minutes, or until delicate brown.
+Bake in slow oven (300°F) 12 minutes, or until meringue is a delicate brown.

 Aunt Babette's Cook Book (1889)

 Take a large juicy lemon, grate the peel, and squeeze out every drop of juice.
 Now take the lemon skin and put it into a cup of boiling water to extract every particle of juice.

 Put the cup of water on to boil with the lemon juice and grated peel, and a cup of sugar; beat up the yolks of four eggs very light and add to this gradually the boiling lemon juice.
 Return to the kettle and boil.

-When the pie is baked take from the oven just long enough to spread the meringue over the top, and set back for two or three minutes, leaving the oven door open just the least bit, so as not to have it brown too quickly.
+When the pie is baked, take it from the oven just long enough to spread the meringue over the top, and set back for two or three minutes, leaving the oven door open just the least bit, so as not to have it brown too quickly.

 The White House Cook Book (1913)

-Take a deep dish, grate into it the outside of the rind of two lemons; add to that a cup and a half of white sugar, two heaping tablespoonfuls of unsifted flour, or one of cornstarch; stir it well together, then add the yolks of three well-beaten eggs, beat this thoroughly, then add the juice of the lemons, two cups of water and a piece of butter the size of a walnut.
+Take a deep pie dish, grate into it the outside of the rind of two lemons; add to that a cup and a half of white sugar, two heaping tablespoonfuls of unsifted flour, or one of cornstarch; stir it well together, then add the yolks of three well-beaten eggs, beat this thoroughly, then add the juice of the lemons, two cups of water and a piece of butter the size of a walnut.

-Remove it from the fire, and when cooled, pour it into a deep pie tin, lined with pastry; bake, and when done, have ready the whites, beaten stiff, with three small tablespoonfuls of sugar.
+Remove it from the fire, and when cooled, pour it into a deep pie tin, lined with pastry; bake at 350°F, and when done (with a slightly under done center), have ready the whites, beaten stiff, with three small tablespoonfuls of sugar.

 Grate the rind of one and use the juice of two large oranges.
 Stir together a large cupful of sugar and a heaping tablespoonful of flour; add to this the well-beaten yolks of three eggs, two tablespoonfuls of melted butter.
 Reserve the whites for frosting.